flow123d/flow123d/doc/design/field_evaluate.md

 **EvalSubset**
 The object containing array of indices into local point set, there is only single array for the bulk quadrature, but (n_sides x n_permutations) for a side quadrature.
 We shall try to keep this common for the bulk and side quadratures and non-templated.
-It however keeps dimension as the `int` data member.
-In the debug mode we should keep a pointer to the EvalPoints, pass this as part of the EvalPoint and check it when accessing the field value cache.
+It keeps pointer to the EvalPoints, in particular to know total number of local points.

 **Example**
 ```
 class Assembly<dim> {
-	EvalPoints<dim> ep;
+	EvalPoints ep;
 	EvalSubset mass_eval;
 	EvalSubset face_eval;
 	EvalSubset stiffness_eval;